 As our program is graduate level, we assume you’re coming to us after earning a four-year, baccalaureate degree–though that is not required.
 The program is broken-up into two sets, or difficulty-levels, of courses.
 The first set includes everything that any serious CU scholar should know.
 The second set is, primarily, for those who are seeking ordination through the CUA.
 The second set builds-on what you learned in the first set; and you will choose a concentration in either congregational ministry, or chaplaincy.
 Your exact course requirements will vary, but this page will give you a good idea what to expect:

 - Church History (emphasis on Universalism)

 - Universalist Apologetics (first half)

 The Ministry Series – second set of courses

 - Comparative Theology (where you can select from a wide range of Christian interpretations)

 - Pastoral Ethics

-Pastoral ministry students can complete all their coursework through the CUA, and you will arrange your mentoring/internship in coordination with us.
+Congregational Ministry students can complete all their coursework through the CUA; and will arrange a local internship, in coordination with us.

-- or others, as may be available in your area, and approved by the CUA
+* or other organizations as may be available in your area, and approved by the CUA.